Updated: Mar 1

 Where do you start when planning a trip to a foreign city?
 There are so many things to consider!
 This blog is for those of you who want the simple, logical path.

-In the last twelve months I have planned and executed trips across 10 different countries.
+In the last twelve months, I have planned and executed trips across 10 different countries.
 And I feel like I finally have travel planning down to a soft science.
-Everyone has their tips and tricks, but my method is really location based.
-When in a new city, it is important to be central, close to transportation, and walking distance to the things you want to see.
+Everyone has their tips and tricks, but my method is really location-based.
+When in a new city, it is important to be central, close to transportation, and within walking distance to the things you want to see.
 I always book in this order:

 To help illustrate my plan, we are going to be planning a trip to Athens, Greece from here in Denmark.
 Use this outline to plan a trip anywhere!

 Some people claim that Tuesday afternoons are the best time to buy flights.
 And others say there is a benefit to booking a certain number of weeks out.
 But the truth is that airlines increase the prices based on the number of seats available.

 So the best thing to do is track flight prices, and book early.
 There are lots of great websites that track flights like Skyscanner, Airfare Watchdog, and Hopper.
 But by far, my overall favorite is Google Flights.

 For Using Google Flights

 After entering your departure and arrival cities, click on the calendar icon and you’ll see prices for each day of the month.
 If you’re flexible with your travel dates, you can use the tool to book the cheapest roundtrip tickets for your trip.